QROPS – UK Pension Transfers to Canada

 Who are QROPS for?

-- Anyone that holds a UK pension scheme who is a Canadian resident taxpayer and intends to be for a minimum of 5 years
+- Anyone that holds a UK pension scheme who is a Canadian resident taxpayer and intends to live in Canada for a minimum of 5 years

-- Client must be 55 years of age or older to open a QROPS account
+- You must be 55 years of age or older to open a QROPS account

-- Defined Benefit (final salary) pensions greater than £30,000 and Defined Contribution (money purchase) pensions greater than £30,000 with a guarantee about what you’ll be paid when you retire will require the review and signoff of an FCA approved/qualified UK financial adviser. *We are reaching out to a number of UK firms who specialize in these types of transfers to Canada in search of the right fit for our clients.
-We hope to have a referral arrangement early in 2020*
+- Defined Benefit (final salary) pensions greater than £30,000 and Defined Contribution (money purchase) pensions greater than £30,000 with a guarantee about what you’ll be paid when you retire require an FCA approved, qualified UK financial adviser to complete a full analysis of your UK pension scheme and provide you with a Certificate of Advice. *There are a limited number of UK firms who have the right qualifications and specialize in these types of valuations.
+After a lengthy search and much due diligence both for our clients and from this firm on our services, we have a referral arrangement in place.*

 - Public Sector (including National Health Service, Teachers, Civil Service) pensions may NOT be transferred outside of the UK